Steve McNamara

-Steve McNamara (born 18 September 1971) is an English professional rugby league football coach who is the head coach of the Catalans Dragons in the Betfred Super League and a former professional player.
+Steve McNamara (born 18 September 1971) is an English professional rugby league football coach who is an assistant coach of the Warrington Wolves in the Super League, and a former professional player.
 He is a former coach of England, and a Great Britain international as a player.

-At club level he played for Hull F.C., Bradford Bulls, Wakefield Trinity Wildcats and the Huddersfield Giants.
+At club level he played for Hull FC, Bradford Bulls, Wakefield Trinity Wildcats and the Huddersfield Giants.
 He came through the coaching ranks at the Bradford Bulls, rising to the Head coach position in the Super League.
-He held assistant coaches positions at the Sydney Roosters and the New Zealand Warriors in the NRL.
+He held assistant coaches positions at the Sydney Roosters and the New Zealand Warriors in the NRL, and was then head coach of the Catalans Dragons from 2017 to 2025.

+McNamara is currently the most successful head coach in the Catalans Dragons club history, winning the 2018 Challenge Cup, and taking the Dragons to two Super League Grand Finals in 2021 and 2023 as runners-up, including winning the League Leaders' Shield in 2021.

 Early years

 McNamara was born in Kingston upon Hull, East Riding of Yorkshire, England.
 He attended South Holderness Technology College in Preston, Hull.

 Playing career

-Hull
+Hull FC

-McNamara joined Hull F.C. from local amateur side Skirlaugh at the age of 17 and he was selected to go on the 1992 Great Britain Lions tour of Australia and New Zealand.
-McNamara won caps for Great Britain while at Hull F.C. in 1992 against France (sub), in 1993 against France (sub), won caps for England while at Hull F.C. in 1995 against Wales (sub), and France.
+McNamara joined Hull FC from local amateur side Skirlaugh Bulls at the age of 17 and he was selected to go on the 1992 Great Britain Lions tour of Australia and New Zealand.
+McNamara won caps for Great Britain while at Hull F.C. in 1992 against France (sub), in 1993 against France (sub), won caps for England while at Hull FC in 1995 against Wales (sub), and France.
 He'd spent seven years with Hull FC, before moving to the Bradford Bulls in 1996.